Eighteenmile Creek AOC

 Monitoring Project Highlight: NYSDEC Fish Tissue Analysis

 In the fall of 2018, NYSDEC collected 52 fish samples from Eighteenmile Creek for the Toxic Substance Monitoring Program.
-The fish collected are all popular sportfishing species and where a mixture of resident fish and Lake Ontario fish that reside in Eighteenmile Creek for short periods of time for spawning.
+The fish collected were all popular sportfishing species and were a mixture of resident fish and Lake Ontario fish that reside in Eighteenmile Creek for short periods of time for spawning.
 The Brown Trout, Chinook Salmon, Coho Salmon or Rainbow Trout (steelhead) collected from Eighteenmile Creek, which are fish expected to be from Lake Ontario, did not exceed the Department of Health (DOH) guideline for a specific PCB advisory.
 These results show that PCB concentrations in the resident Largemouth Bass did exceed the DOH guideline for a specific advisory.
 The data has been shared with NYSDOH for review and there is no change to the fish consumption advisory for Eighteenmile Creek AOC.

 This project monitors the following BUI: